Skip to main content

 What happens after I file my petition?

-In the Entire Tribunal division, you are then required to serve your petition, with noted docket number, on the opposing party and other entities, as required by TTR 221.
+In the Entire Tribunal Division, you are required to serve your petition, with noted docket number, on the opposing party and parties in interest, and file proof evidencing the service of the petition on the parties in interest to the Tribunal.
+See our Proof of Service page for more information.

-In the Small Claims division, the Notice of Docket Number alerts the opposing party to file the answer.
+In the Small Claims Division, the Notice of Docket Number alerts the respondent to file the answer.
 At this point, you may file evidence/documentation.
-(You are required to submit copies to the opposing party, too).
+You are required to submit copies of all evidence/documentation to the opposing party and provide the Tribunal with proof of service.
+Please see our Proof of Service page for more information.

 Top of Page